ivo-toby/mcp-openapi-server/docs/server-parameter-guide.md

 ## Overview

-The `StreamableHttpServerTransport` constructor now accepts an optional `server` parameter, allowing you to pass in an existing `http.Server` instance or let it create one automatically.
+The `StreamableHttpServerTransport` constructor accepts an optional `server` parameter to pass an existing `http.Server` instance.

-## Constructor Signature

 ```typescript
 constructor(